aflahamarlyadi/monash-hackathon-2021/README.md

 ## FUTURE IMPLEMENTATIONS:

     1. Publish a website to install the program

-    2. Provide user recommendations on which files to delete (duplicate files, files that haven't been opened for a long period of time)

-    3. Add a Browse button for the source and destination folder entry
+    2. Add a Browse button for the source and destination folder entry

-    4. Add an Analysis menu to show total files moved and deleted (total storage cleared), as data collected will be useful
+    3. Add an Analysis menu to show total files moved and deleted (total storage cleared), as data collected will be useful and notify the user of files that haven't been opened for a long period of time and large files.

-    5. Add more settings in the Settings menu to make the program more dynamic (eg. option to disable creating the date folder, option to disable deleting files automatically, option to restore a deleted file, etc.)
+    4. Add more settings in the Settings menu to make the program more dynamic (eg. option to disable creating the date folder, option to disable deleting files automatically, option to restore a deleted file, etc.)

-    6. Furthur beautify the gui
+    5. Furthur beautify the gui